Home » Specialties » Biostatistician

 Courses

-You’ll take courses in biostatistical data analysis, project implementation, healthcare leadership, healthcare policymaking, statistical framework applications, research design, and more.
+You’ll take courses in biostatistical data analysis, project implementation, healthcare leadership, healthcare policymaking, statistical framework applications, research design and more.

-Time to Complete
+Time to complete

-Extracurricular Requirements
+Extracurricular requirements

 Certificates

 Biostatistician certificates can help professionals who already work in closely related fields add specific biostatistical knowledge to their work.
 A biostatistician certificate program is normally open to people who already have a master’s or doctorate in a similar field.
 These programs can enrich understanding and help other professionals use biostatistical tools in their work.
-These certificates could be used for career advancement, career change, or simply to widen professional knowledge.
+These certificates could be used for career advancement, a career change or simply to widen professional knowledge.
 Examples of professionals who might pursue a certificate include:

 • Medical researchers